SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 you must declare it in advance of its use in the loop.

-If you don't actually need each value from the range, you can ignore them using an underscore in place of a variable name:
+If you don't actually need each value from the range, you can ignore the values using an underscore in place of a variable name:

 .. testcode::